vdave18/Snake-Game/README.md

-Got it!
-Here’s the complete `README.md` file as a single block of text for you to copy:

 # Snake Game

 A simple implementation of the classic Snake game developed using Python and the Pygame library.
 In this game, players control a snake that moves around the screen, trying to eat food while avoiding collisions with the walls and its own body.
 The game provides an engaging way to practice programming with Python and understand basic game development concepts.